Phantsure/docs-1/content/actions/using-workflows/caching-dependencies-to-speed-up-workflows.md

 ## Restrictions for accessing a cache

-A workflow can access and restore a cache created in the current branch, the base branch (including base branches of forked repositories), or the default branch (usually `main`).
-For example, a cache created on the default branch would be accessible from any pull request.
-Also, if the branch `feature-b` has the base branch `feature-a`, a workflow triggered on `feature-b` would have access to caches created in the default branch (`main`), `feature-a`, and `feature-b`.
+A workflow can access and restore a cache created in the current branch or the default branch (usually `main`).
+A workflow can also access and restore a cache created in the base branch (including base branches of forked repositories), if it is triggered from a pull request.
+For example, a cache created on the default branch would be accessible from any branch.
+Also, if the branch `feature-b` has the base branch `feature-a`, a workflow triggered on a pull request on `feature-b` would have access to caches created in the default branch (`main`), `feature-a`, and `feature-b`.

 Access restrictions provide cache isolation and security by creating a logical boundary between different branches or tags.
 For example, a cache created for the branch `feature-a` (with the base `main`) would not be accessible to a pull request for the branch `feature-c` (with the base `main`).
 On similar lines, a cache created for the tag `release-a` (from the base `main`) would not be accessible to a workflow triggered for the tag `release-b` (with the base `main`).